Three counties and three different small towns centered around old historic courthouses and so authentic Florida. A must-see!

 Check out this fish!!!
-Its called a tarpon and are 4–8 ft long and weigh 60–280 lbs!!
+It’s called a tarpon and is 4–8 ft long and weighs 60–280 lbs!!
 It was huge.
-They hang around the restaurant for the left over bait not used by fishers.
+They hang around the restaurant for the leftover bait not used by fishers.
 I understand that tarpon isn’t a fish you want to eat but if you love a challenge when fishing, this is the fish for you.
 Another city located a bit south is called Tarpon Springs which was named after that fish and is very abundant in the Citrus County area.

 * * * *

 I’m just a country girl loving my geeky life with my wonderful husband, always taking pictures, getting my hands dirty in the garden, being crafty, exploring with travels and enjoying all this on a budget.
 But above all, living my faith as a child of God!